Blog-Reference and Blog-Reference and Blog-Reference

 - unemployment, rather than full employment, is a common laissez-faire situation,

 - the future is uncertain (nonergodic) and cannot be reliably predicted.

 Paul Davidson does not really understand what science and axiomatization are all about.
-The statement “the future is uncertain (nonergodic) and cannot be reliably predicted” is trivially true except for the fact that science, to begin with, does not predict the future.#3 When an apple fell on his head Newton did NOT predict when the next apple would fall but he formulated the general Law of Falling Bodies.
+The statement “the future is uncertain (nonergodic) and cannot be reliably predicted” is trivially true except for the fact that science, to begin with, does not predict the future.#3 When, according to folklore, an apple fell on his head Newton did NOT predict when the next apple would fall but he formulated the general Law of Falling Bodies.

 In brief, Davidson's nonergodic axiom is not an axiom but an instance of moronic realism.
 The lethal blunder of Post Keynesians in general and Paul Davidson and Lars Syll, in particular, consists in the Fallacy of Insufficient Abstraction.

 Keynes realized that the core of economics is the 'monetary theory of production'.
 Accordingly, the macroeconomic axioms have to describe the most elementary configuration of the monetary economy.#4

 Imagine Archimedes sitting in the bathtub and trying to solve the problem of the gold content of Hiero’s crown and someone tells him the world is complex, uncertain, and unpredictable.
 Yes, Archimedes would have said, the only thing that is certain is that you are a moron.
 Eureka!

 What scientists have come to understand is that historical uncertainty is compatible with eternal law/invariance.
 This holds for physics as well as economics.
 The problem of orthodox and heterodox economics is that neither approach has figured out how the monetary economy works and this has nothing to do with ergodicity but with stupidity.#5

 #2 Why Post Keynesianism Is Not Yet a Science